 Conduent Healthy Communities Institute developed the Health Equity Index (formerly SocioNeeds Index®) and the Food Insecurity Index (FII) to easily identify areas of higher socioeconomic need.
-County-level data can sometimes mask what might be going on at the zip code level in many communities.
-While county-level indicators may be strong, using these indices in combination with county-level data can reveal disparities and ensure that efforts are directed to the communities with the highest need.
+Using these indices in combination with indicator data can reveal disparities and ensure that efforts are directed to the communities with the highest need.